 Bees may travel up to 4km away from where their hive is located and can forage on any of the many eucalyptus species on their way.
 Because the bees are free to roam, we have no control over what they eat which results in a unique and slightly varied taste in the honey each time.

 Seasons and weather changes will impact the taste of honey as well.
-An unusually wet or dry season will affect honey’s water content.
-The current Australian drought has meant flowering plants are in shorter supply than usual and the taste of the honey has been sometimes stronger in flavour than in times gone by.
-This will change again as the season and weather changes.
+An unusually wet or dry season will affect honey’s water content, and therefore its flavour.

 Using high temperatures for extraction – commonly used for squeezy, free-flowing liquid honey - can destroy the natural antibacterial properties and phytonutrients found in raw honey, propolis and wax.
 So, to retain all that goodness, our honey is extracted from the honeycomb using low heat (less than 45 degrees Celsius), also known as the ‘cold extraction’ method.
 Before bottling the honey is then passed through two sieves to filter out any remaining beeswax or other bits and pieces that may have come from the hive.